encukou/abi3/ISOLATE_STDLIB_MODULES.rst

 =============

-The body of :pep:`630` will be converted to a HOWTO in the Python documentation, and PEP will be retired (marked Final).
+The body of :pep:`630` will be converted to a HOWTO in the Python documentation, and that PEP will be retired (marked Final).

 All extension modules in the standard library will be converted to multi-phase initialization introduced in :pep:`484`.